joshua-m-david/jerichoencryption/README.md

 Some tips for developers:
 - Download the original source code from the website or Freenet and verify the file using the GPG signature (Key ID 0xDC768471C467B6D0 and Fingerprint CF3F 79EE 0114 59BA 0A59 9E9C DC76 8471 C467 B6D0).
+- Verify the fingerprint on https://onename.com/joshua_m_david and https://keybase.io/joshua_m_david.
 - Read Clean Code by Robert C. Martin.
 - Keep code in the same style throughout the project.
 - Tabs for indentation, spaces for alignment.
 - Do not write obfuscated code or submit minified code.
 Use meaningful variable names.
 - Aim for quality comments every 2-3 lines explaining exactly what the code is doing and why.
 - Comments are a critical part of the code, keep them up to date with the code.
-- The project uses QUnit and PHPUnit for unit testing.
+- The project currently uses QUnit and PHPUnit for unit testing.
 Make sure any new feature or function you write has corresponding unit test cases.
 - Ideally submit small changes with corresponding unit tests if necessary.
 - All existing unit tests must still pass and the program must still be fully functional.
 - Sign your commits with your GnuPG key.